Pavel418890/asyncio-learning/selectors.md

 #### devpoll
-Check that /dev/poll driver is open and write a new pollfd structure to the /dev/poll driver
+Check that /dev/poll driver is open and re-write a new pollfd structure

 #### epoll
 Check that epoll instance is still exists and opened.